NO ONE WILL BE ALLOWED ON SITE WITH OUT A TICKET!

 4 Peaks must adhere to Oregon Liquor Control Commission’s laws and the rules of our gracious hosts at Stevenson Ranch.
 Therefore, every vehicle entering the grounds will be searched for alcohol and illegal drugs.

-$120 (goes up to $150 after Early Birds are sold out) for an oversized RV space. (if you purchase an RV pass, the vehicle pass is waived and you do NOT need to purchase an extra one).
+$150 for an oversized RV space. (if you purchase an RV pass, the vehicle pass is waived and you do NOT need to purchase an extra one).

-$15 Extra if you want your trailer and car/truck together and they are less than 18’ each.
-(Just purchase 2 vehicle impact fees) Prices do not include service charges if applicable.
+$30 if you have a trailer and car/truck together and the trailer is less than 18’ each.
+(Just purchase 2 vehicle impact fees, stated clearly above) Prices do not include service charges if applicable.

 Please note: There are NO RV hookups or dumping areas onsite.

 - Thursday, June 15: 12pm-10pm

 - Sunday, June 18: 8am-3pm

 Please don’t arrive when the gates are not open.
 If you HAVE to arrive before or after these times, there will be a “holding” area where you will have to park until the gates open and you will have to wait in your car!